johnmcraig/meeting-events/README.md

 The overall program is divided up into smaller, loosely coupled projects for Domain Driven Design patterns based on Uncle Bob's clean architecture.

-The projects are contained in a source folder `src/` under a directory named `MeetingEvents` (naming this originally has been hard and ongoing change), containing a solution file for use with Visual Studio.
+The projects are contained in a source folder `src/` under a directory named `MeetingFinder` (naming this has been an ongoing change), containing a solution file for use with Visual Studio.

 The business logic is contained in the `Applications` directory, the Database and ORM tools are in the `Persistence`, The domain eccentric universe, that is not dependent on any other projects, is in the `Domain`.
 Finally, the web API is located in the `Api`, which contains our controller (RESTful) endpoints.